Pune Police Clamp Down On A R Rahman's Concert Midway For Flouting Time Limit

 On his part, Rahman — who shot to fame with his immortal tunes in ‘Roja’ (1992), himself withdrew from the stage and quietly departed without making any fuss or comments.

-Minutes later, the lights went up at the venue, the crowds continued to shriek their displeasure, but the musiconcert had ended and the place was vacated without any more untoward incident by early this morning.
+Minutes later, the lights went up at the venue, the crowds continued to shriek their displeasure, but the music concert had ended, and the place was vacated without any more untoward incident by early this morning.